sunfounder/zeus-car/docs/source/index.rst

 and we will give you a free product in return.

-Currently the online tutorial supports English and Japanese.
+Currently the online tutorial supports English, German and Japanese.
 Please click the **Read the Docs** icon in the lower left corner of the page to change the display language.

 .. image:: img/translation.png
     :align: center